 Absolutely.

-And see, those types of statements, however, even though it was an internal one, and what it was obviously happening during the time we didn't have Twitter and it couldn't have gotten blown up the way that it this story does here today.
+And see, those types of statements, however, even though it was an internal one and it was obviously happening during the time we didn't have Twitter and it couldn't have gotten blown up the way that this story does here today, what it speaks to is the respect and awareness.

-I just think the optics of Collins efforts were wrong from the beginning.
+I just think the optics of Colin's efforts were wrong from the beginning.

-And then I'm gonna be difficult here and speak what most people don't speak.
+And then I'm going to be difficult here and speak what most people don't speak.

-Is it the optics because I actually think the ninety whatever percent I can't put a percentage on it?
+Because I actually think the 90 whatever percent, I can't put a percentage on it.

-I think are good people that d that judge their fellow man as created by the same God and by the content of their character and not the color of their skin.
+I think are good people that judge their fellow man as created by the same God and by the content of their character and not the color of their skin.

-Now, yeah, they're a ignorant, bigoted, racist, hateful, evil white supremacist.
+Now, yeah, they're an ignorant, bigoted, racist, hateful, evil white supremacist.

 I think it's position more than looks, no?